jmcaluyafuentes/flask-recipe-api/README.md

 1. User Management

-    - Admin users can add new users to the system.
+    - Admin users can add new users to the platform.
     - User authentication and authorization to ensure secure access to the API endpoints.

 2. Recipe Management

     - Users can create, update, and delete their own recipes.
     - Recipes can be marked as public or private.
-    - Admins have the ability to delete any public recipe.
+    - Admins have the ability to delete any public recipe (e.g., if it did not comply with the guidelines).

 3. Recipe Discovery